faustofjunqueira/node-express-typescript/README.md

 By default, we apply the following middleware in the express application: `Body Parser`, `Cors` and `Helmet`.
 See about they: https://github.com/expressjs/body-parser, https://github.com/expressjs/cors and https://github.com/helmetjs/helmet.
 However, if you want perform file update, you need install `multer`.
 See in [`routing-controller`](https://github.com/typestack/routing-controllers#inject-uploaded-file) documentation.

+As for the application errors, we created a series of errors to facilitate the development, see **[Errors References](#errors-references)**.
+They are in the `errors` folder.
+Whenever you need to issue an error, first, implement an error by extending one of the base errors, you can leave it in the `errors` folder and then yes, use them.

 ## How to start

 ## How to development with this boilerplate